puppetlabs/best-practices/scaling-puppet-enterprise.md

 10K / 3 = 3,333 nodes per compile master

 The magic number for how many nodes a compile master can support changes over time as puppet code is added, catalogs change, and/or facts are added.

 When you are running compile masters with more than 1 avg free JRuby then you have capacity to add more nodes to your PE installation.
+In other words, you should add additional compile masters when you have less than 1 avg free Jruby.

 Another useful calculation is nodes per JRuby.
 Assume 10k nodes with 3 compile masters with 8 JRubies each and averaging 1 free JRuby on each compile master.

 10k / 24 = 416 nodes per JRuby.